oconpa/hugoHosting/content/lambda-backend/create/_index.md

 pre = "<b>4.1 </b>"
 +++

-Let's create our lambda and give it the approriate permissions.
+Let's create our lambda and give it the appropriate permissions.

 1. From the aws console, search up **Lambda** in the search bar, and click on the first option.
 If you can't find it click [here](https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions)